Overholtk/reading-notes/102/Read01.md

 ![d20](https://media.tenor.com/images/437b15ae3a34ab3a6fe691ff23bace04/tenor.gif)

-  **Links** are done in the same way, minus without the exclamation point at the beginning of the line.
+  **Links** are done in the same way, minus the exclamation point at the beginning of the line.

   > A **block quote** will indent and hilight an important piece of text.
 This is done by using a greater than sign in front of the text.